neondatabase/neon/docs/rfcs/040-profiling.md

 ### C Memory Profiling

-Unclear if there is a C library for in-process pprof heap profiling.
+[gperftools](https://github.com/gperftools/gperftools) provides in-process CPU profiling with pprof output.

-TODO: explore options.
+However, PostgreSQL profiling is not a priority at the moment (see C CPU profiling section).

 ## Grafana Continuous Profiling